masonrware/cosi-132a-repo/README.md

-# cosi-132a-repo
+# COSI 103 REPO
-This is the repo for COSI 132A taken at Brandeis University in Spring 2022, taught by Peter Anick
+This is the codebase for the following class:

-hello
+COSI 103A, Timothy Hickey, Brandeis Univeristy

+This repository belongs to Team 20 consisting of the following members:
+1. Mason Ware
+2. Jason Gordon
+3. Kayla Hoffman
+4. Kevin Brazile
+5. Benjamin Blinder

+Instructor: Timothy John Hickey